 GA programmes are full-time and each shall be completed within four (4) years.
-Each academic year is 12 months durations split into 3 Semesters over 42 weeks.
-The programmes are delivered following an approximate 80:20 split of work-based learning to on campus learning.
+Each academic year is 12 months in duration, split into 3 Semesters over 40 weeks.
+The programmes are delivered following an approximate 80:20 split of work-based learning to on-campus learning.
 To this end, the apprentice must learn through work-based activities, supported by academic provision online, through print and on campus.
 Typically, the apprentice will attend Heriot-Watt University on day release once a week where they will attend timetabled sessions and undertake self-directed and supported learning.
 The remainder of the working week the apprentice is based at their employing company.
-For approximately 0.5 days per week the apprentices will be engaging in work-based learning activities and undertaking courses taught by directed learning.
-The summer semester and year 4 have more flexible attendance as students undertake project work.
-Further details of this can be found in the relevant programme supplement
+For approximately 0.5 days per week the apprentice will be engaging in planning their work and assimilating knowledge etc. The summer semester and year 4 have more flexible attendance as apprentices undertake project work.
+Further details of this can be found in the relevant programme guidance supplement.